 The big networks:

 KIPP NYC is one of the city’s first charter organizations, opened in 1995 (even before the state law that codified charters).
-It operates five elementary schools in the Bronx, Manhattan, and Brooklyn, as well as five middle schools and one high school in New York City.
+It operates eight elementary schools in the Bronx, Manhattan, and Brooklyn, as well as nine middle schools and one high school in New York City.
 KIPP has strict rules about discipline in its elementary schools.
 We’ve been impressed by the quality of instruction and the approach to reading and math on our visits to the middle schools, which seem more relaxed than the elementary schools.
 See KIPPnyc.org for details on how to apply.

-Success Academies, founded by former city councilwoman Eva Moskowitz, is the largest and most controversial charter network, with more than 40 schools covering every borough except Staten Island.
+Success Academies, founded by former city councilwoman Eva Moskowitz, is the largest and most controversial charter network, with 47 schools covering every borough except Staten Island.
 Success students, dubbed “scholars,” wear orange-and-blue uniforms.
 The schools offer daily science instruction, as well as technology, art and movement lessons.
 For the network’s defenders, Success's stratospheric test scores are a sign of high-quality teaching and hard-working students; to its detractors they are the results of incessant test prep and a culture that systematically weeds out laggards.
 For application information, see successacademies.org.

 The Harlem Village Academies network runs schools in Districts 4 and 5.
 The Harlem Village Academy East Charter School includes an elementary and middle school, and the Harlem Village Academy West Charter School includes an elementary, middle, and high school.
 Available seats are awarded by lottery, and priority is given to District 4 and 5 residents.
 See the network's website for application information.